Wilson's Snipe

 (Gallinago delicata)

-Snipes are a Stocky shorebird
+Snipes are a stocky shorebird with

-with pointed-wings.
-It's greenish legs are short
+pointed-wings.
+Their greenish legs are short compared to

-compared to some other shorebirds.
-Sometimes mistaken for
+some other shorebirds.
+Sometimes mistaken for Spotted

-Spotted Sandpipers, Snipes are larger, about 10 1/2 inches.
-It
+Sandpipers, snipes are larger, about 10 1/2 inches.

-mud for food.
-It is brown
+probing in wet mud for food.
+It is brown with a buff

-orange tail can be seen as it flies off.
+flushed a short orange tail can be seen as it flies off.

-Photos by Keith
+Photos by Keith Lee.

-Lee.
 The camera I use is the Canon

 EOS 40D.

-The sexes are similar and the juveniles resemble
+The sexes are similar and the juveniles

-the adults.
+resemble the adults.

 They are easily concealed in ground vegetation